PubInv/rapid-e-coli/README.md

 ## Introduction

-This is a project to detect E. coli more rapidly in drinking water.
+This is a project to detect the bacterium E. coli, commonly used as an indicator organism of fecal contamination, rapidly in drinking water in developing countries where a laboratory is not available.

 ## Problem